Leo I of Galicia: Reign

 After inheriting the Galician throne upon the death of Daniel in 1264, Leo moved the principality's capital from Halych to the newly founded city of Lviv, which had been named after him by his father.
 Unlike his predecessor, who pursued a western political course, Leo worked closely with the Mongols and together with them invaded Poland.
 However, although his troops plundered territory as far west as Racibórz in Silesia, sending many captives and much booty back to Galicia, Leo did not ultimately gain much Polish territory.
 He cultivated a particularly close alliance with the Tatar Nogai Khan.
 He also attempted, unsuccessfully, to establish his family's rule over Lithuania.
 Soon after his younger brother Shvarn ascended to the Lithuanian throne in 1267, Leo organized the murder of Grand Duke of Lithuania Vaišvilkas.
 Following Shvarn's loss of the throne in 1269, Leo entered into conflict with Lithuania.
 In 1271-1272 he took part in the Polish succession war on the side of Bolesław the Chaste together with his brother Mstislav, Prince of Lutsk, and later joined his cousin Volodymyr Vasylkovych in a campaign against the Jotvingians, which ended with the latter suing for peace.
 In 1274–1276, Leo fought a war against the new Lithuanian ruler —Traidenis — but was defeated.
 Lithuania annexed the territory of Black Ruthenia with its city of Navahrudak.

 In 1279, Leo allied himself with King Wenceslaus II of Bohemia and invaded Poland.
 His attempt to capture Kraków in 1280 ended in failure.
 That same year, however, Leo defeated the Kingdom of Hungary and temporarily annexed part of Carpathian Ruthenia, including the town of Mukachevo.
 However, other historians have pointed out that no contemporary documentary evidence supports such an annexation, and that Hungarian royal charters consistently list Munkács and surrounding fortresses as part of the Kingdom of Hungary.
 Nevertheless, at least one known document issued by Gregorius, Count of Bereg, dated with 1299, mentions him as a vassal of "Leo, Duke of Ruthenians".
 It is likely that most of Carpathian Ruthenia returned under Hungarian rule after Leo's death, as another document issued by Gregorius in 1307 contains no mentions of Galician princes.
 The last Galician garrison in the region lost its castle to Hungarians in 1322.

 In 1285 Leo allied himself with the Lithuanians against the Polish duke Bolesław, who was plundering his principality.
-However, he refused to personally join the Lithuanian troops and prevented his sone Yuri from taking part in the campaign, fearing revenge for the murder of Vaišvilkas.
+However, he refused to personally join the Lithuanian troops and prevented his son Yuri from taking part in the campaign, fearing revenge for the murder of Vaišvilkas.
 In 1287 Leo joined the Golden Horde khan Talabuga in his campaign against Poland, which led to great devastation in Volodymyr and its vicinity.
 In 1289 he personally visited his ally Wenceslaus in Opava and returned to Lviv with lavish gifts, as well as rich booty captured from the Poles.
 At the time of Leo's death in 1301, the state of Galicia-Volhynia was at the height of its power.